- How is acute lymphocytic leukemia treated?

 Chemotherapy (chemo) is the use of drugs to treat cancer.
 Most often, these drugs are injected into a vein, into a muscle, under the skin, or taken by mouth.
 The drugs travel through the bloodstream to reach cancer cells all over the body.
 This makes chemo useful for cancers such as leukemia that has spread throughout the body.
 Most chemo doesn’t reach the area around the brain and spinal cord well, so it may need to be injected into the cerebrospinal fluid to kill cancer cells in that area.
 This is called intrathecal chemo.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Because of its potential side effects, chemo is sometimes not recommended for patients in poor health, but older age by itself should not stop someone from getting chemo if they need it and are healthy.
+Because of its potential side effects, chemo is sometimes not recommended if you are in poor health, but older age by itself should not stop someone from getting chemo if they need it and are healthy.

 Chemo for acute lymphocytic leukemia (ALL) uses a combination of anti-cancer drugs.
 They are given in 3 phases, usually over the course of about 2 years (see “Typical treatment of acute lymphocytic leukemia”).